How to prepare for an architecture crit & presentation

 The size of your sheets should have already been worked out when you designed the layout of your presentation, but be mindful that A4 sizes are really not suitable for this type of presentation and A3’s should only be used to show single images.
 It’s best to stick to A2 and A1 paper sizes, landscape, portrait, square …up to you.

-Before printing your presentation you should always print a draft set first, even if it’s a smaller size, as there will always be things you notice that can’t be seen on your scene.
+Before printing your presentation you should always print a draft set first, even if it’s a smaller size, as there will always be things you notice that can’t be seen on your screen.

-Final printing needs to occur at least 24 hours before your crit (at the very minimum), preferably 48, this provides a small buffer of time to re-print something if you need to and / or make some final adjustments.
+Final printing needs to occur at least 24 hours before your crit (at the very minimum), preferably 48, this provides a small buffer of time to re-print something if you need to make some final adjustments.

 You also need to bear in mind that your whole year group and even years above and below are likely to be printing their work at the same time, so there may be a queue.
 One way around this is to use a designated printers outside of your architecture school, which can also be a bit cheaper.